CNES/shareloc/docs/source/developer.rst

 How does C++ bindings work ?
 ----------------------------

-During installation, Pynbind11 compiles the C++ code into a ".so" file (rpc_c.cpython-310-x86_64-linux-gnu.so) located at the root of the project.
+During installation, Pynbind11 compiles the C++ code into a ".so" file (bindings_cpp.cpython-310-x86_64-linux-gnu.so) located at the root of the project.
 This file can then be called in python code like any other module with the following syntax:

 .. code-block:: bash

-    import rpc_c
+    import bindings_cpp

-    rpc_c.RPC.__init__(self,*args,**kwargs)#for example
+    bindings_cpp.RPC.__init__(self,*args,**kwargs)#for example

 For this to work, we need to write a C++ code (called bind.cpp here) that tells pybind11 how to compile the C++ code so that it can be used in python.
 In layman's terms, this file contains the architecture of the cpp code in the manner of a cpp project header file (.h).
 We should therefore remember to update it each time we modify the header file (.h).
 For more information, please refer to the Pybind11 documentation https://pybind11.readthedocs.io/en/stable/basics.html.